MattJK24/sftpScript/README.md

 # sftpScript
 This repository contains a short bash script and a batch file for sftp automation.

-This script was written for my personal use on macOS to locally save files from my school's remote machine.
+This script was written for my personal use on macOS to locally save files from my school's server.
 In order to run, a few things must be done.
 First, all comments must be removed from the batch file as comments are not supported.
 Second, you will need to set up a ssh key using ssh-keygen if your account on the remote machine is password protected.